Boudicca last position

 The 1973-built (as "Royal Viking Sky") cruise ship MS Boudicca was the second-oldest of the Fred Olsen fleet, with fleetmates Black Watch, Balmoral and Braemar.
 The cruise ship cost to build was USD 25 million.
 The vessel was last refurbished in 2018 and sold in 2020, with a drydock planned for November 2020.

 In late-September was announced that Boudicca and Black Watch are both sold (to a Turkish company) and not to be scrapped but to serve the new owner as hotel ships.
-On September 29, Boudica left the UK (Port Rosyth-Edinburgh) en route to Istanbul Turkey.
+On September 29, Boudica left the UK (Port Rosyth-Edinburgh, Scotland) en route to TRTUZ (Port Tuzla, Istanbul Turkey).

 History - construction and ownership